Frank Crespi: World War II

-Crespi was drafted into the army in early 1943.
+Crespi was reclassified as a 1-A draftee in early February 1943 while working at the Emerson Electric plant in St. Louis.
+He was ordered to report to Jefferson Barracks Military Post for the United States Army in Lemay, Missouri on February 20.
 Though he qualified for a deferment as the sole supporter of his elderly mother, he refused, claiming, "I don't think I'm too good to fight for the things I've always enjoyed."